Delicately plated Modern Australian cuisine in the legal district.

 There comes a time in every diner's life when they get a bit jaded by it all — the endless queues for in-vogue food, the jockeying back and forwards to find share plates that everyone wants to eat, the drink forgotten by the waiter who would clearly rather be anywhere other than answering your questions about the menu.

 Saxe is the first solo outing by Joe Grbac, who, having previously worked in a slew of award-winning restaurants, made a name for himself as co-owner of the much-lauded Saint Crispin on Smith Street in Collingwood.
-His experience is telling — Saxe feels comfortable and polished from the moment you step through the front door and the staff direct you upstairs to the dining area (although if you're in the mood for a drink, pull up a seat at one of the bar tables downstairs and watch the action in the open kitchen).
+His experience is telling — Saxe feels comfortable and polished from the moment you step through the front door and the staff direct you upstairs to the dining area.

-The upstairs dining room is a fancy legal-chamber-meets-Smith-Street cool.
+The main event is in the upstairs dining room, which is a fancy legal-chamber-meets-Smith-Street cool.
 There's a navy velvet banquette running the length of the room and dark wood tables and chairs.
 The grey wall behind the banquette has moulded recesses and there are hanging globe lights connected together along a steel truss.
 At the risk of sounding like a real estate brochure, it's classic, modern and clearly designed to last.

 If the decor is cool, then the staff are the opposite: warm, welcoming and hospitable, although slightly hard to catch at times.
 Once you've sat down — after fighting your dining companion for the spot on the banquette — order from the short, but seriously excellent, wines by the glass list and settle in.